PhoenixTales/phoenix-docs/mechanics/attributes-abstract.md

 NPCs have (1) general attributes, that all NPCs share and (2) special attributes, that are limited to specific species, classes or individuals.
 Of these general and special attributes, some are "primary" attributes, which are represented in the character sheet in form of clear text terms, while others are "secondary" attributes, which appear only in form of icons or bars.

 ## General Attributes
 All NPCs (Humans and Monsters) share the following attributes (although different species have different maximum values).
 General attributes are displayed in the character sheet from the very beginning.
-Below are primary attributes; secondary attributes are listed below the primary attributes to which they are linked:
+Below are primary attributes; secondary attributes I will list here below the primary attributes to which they are linked:
 * `ATR_CONSTITUTION` // "Konstitution" or ones Physical Condition; relates to ones stamina points.
   * `ATR_STAMINA` & `ATR_STAMINA_MAX` // "Ausdauer": Has an extra bar that relates to sprinting and diving and to fighting with medium and heavy armor
   * `ATR_HUNGER`, `ATR_THIRST` & `ATR_FATIGUE`: They aren't affecting Hitpoints in any way, but they affect regeneration parameters (REG_LIFE, REG_STAMINA, REG_MANA, REG_SANITY).